waughjai/wp-admin-menu/README.md

 ## Changelog

+### 0.8.0
+* Fix bugs when using custom taxonomy links
+* Replace specific and complex WPPostConverter with simpler and more focused FlatToHierarchySorter

 ### 0.7.0
 * Add ability to automatically set current page
 * Optimize menu use so that it only runs the list converter once @ initialization